true-while/AI-102-Design-Implement-AI-Solution/Module-One/L03_T03-Deploy-to-container.md

     cog-svc   LoadBalancer   10.0.4.255   51.143.48.153   5000:30629/TCP   61s
     ```

+    > [!NOTE] The external IP address required about 2 minutes to be shown.

 1. A simple test from the browser will confirm you can access the service and run API commands using the swagger UI.
 Open your browser to `http://<external-ip>:5000/swagger` to test it out.

     ![Screenshot of swagger UI for deployed container.](media/03-container-deploy-swagger.png)